 IMPROVE YOUR SPANISH.
 There is no such thing as learning a language – especially a language with such complicated grammar – JUST by speaking it, but if, like me, you’ve been studying Spanish for a while and want to work on your fluency, there’s no better place to do it than Spain itself!
 Hardly anybody speaks English anyway, even in the tourist spots, and don’t even think about having a chat with the locals of the villages (aka the best part, keep reading, I’m getting there) in anything else but Spanish.
 And, as the people from Andalusia say themselves, ‘we speak so fast that once you understand Spanish in Andalusia, you’ll understand it anywhere else in the world as well‘!
 Oléééé!!

 WATCH SOME #BRIDGEPORN IN RONDA.
 I don’t know where my love for bridges comes from, but I definitely had a bad case of it as soon as I arrived in Ronda.
-My friend Naomi has written all about where to find the best views of Ronda, I recommend you give it a read to make sure not to miss anything!
+I used this guide to where to find the best views of Ronda, and I recommend you give it a read as well to make sure not to miss anything!

 HIKE THE CAMINITO DEL REY.
 Although the renovations that were made to the trail in 2015 have totally taken away the